-This quarter, Qualcomm's DIO came in at 159, which is 69 days above its five-year average, suggesting that the company's inventory has grown to higher levels than we've seen in the past.
+This quarter, Qualcomm's DIO came in at 132, which is 33 days above its five-year average.
+These numbers suggest that despite the recent decrease, the company's inventory levels are higher than what we've seen in the past.

 In the semiconductor industry, a company's gross profit margin is a critical metric to track because it sheds light on its pricing power, complexity of products, and ability to procure raw materials, equipment, and labor.
-Qualcomm's gross profit margin, which shows how much money the company gets to keep after paying key materials, input, and manufacturing costs, came in at 55.1% in Q3, down 0.8 percentage points year on year.
+Qualcomm's gross profit margin, which shows how much money the company gets to keep after paying key materials, input, and manufacturing costs, came in at 56.6% in Q1, down 0.6 percentage points year on year.

-Qualcomm reported an operating margin of 29.8% in Q3, down 6.8 percentage points year on year.
+Qualcomm reported an operating margin of 36.4% in Q1, up 1.8 percentage points year on year.
 Operating margins are one of the best measures of profitability because they tell us how much money a company takes home after manufacturing its products, marketing and selling them, and, importantly, keeping them relevant through research and development.

-Qualcomm's operating margins have been trending down over the last year, averaging 36.6%.
-However, the company's profitability remains one of the strongest in the industry, driven by its solid gross margins and economies of scale generated from its highly efficient operating model.
+Qualcomm's operating margins have been trending down over the last year, averaging 32.4%.
+However, the company's profitability is still above average for semiconductor companies, driven by an efficient cost structure.

 Earnings, Cash & Competitive Moat

-Wall Street expects earnings per share to decline 9.55% over the next 12 months, although estimates will likely change after earnings.
+Analysts covering Qualcomm expect earnings per share to grow 10.4% over the next 12 months, although estimates will likely change after earnings.

 Although earnings are important, we believe cash is king because you can't use accounting profits to pay the bills.
-Qualcomm's free cash flow came in at -$639 million in Q3, down 127% year on year.
+Qualcomm's free cash flow came in at negative $230 million in Q1, down 109% year on year.

 Is Now The Time?